natbibi/django-library/README.md

 7. Styling!
 8. Add a form for adding new books, which allows you to pick the author
 9. Add button at /books which for new books, linking to the correct page
+10. Create 404 Not Found, 500 internal server

 ## Bugs
 - [ ] No bugs here!